mpuigsari/Pez/pez_ros/pez_humble/pez_ws/src/pez_core/README.md

 ## 1. Package Overview

-The `pez_core` package provides ROS2 nodes for teleoperating and controlling the **Pez robot fish** using the Bluerobotics Navigator board.
-It enables direct interaction with the robot's actuators, including tail, fins, camera pan control, and electromagnet, and allows real-time adjustments through dynamic parameters.
+The `pez_core` package provides ROS2 nodes for teleoperating, controlling, and sensing capabilities for the **Pez robot fish** using the Bluerobotics Navigator board.
+It enables direct interaction with the robot's actuators, including tail, fins, camera pan control, and electromagnet, alongside integrated sensor support for real-time monitoring of environmental parameters.

 ### Key Functionalities